nancydrewdatabase/nancydrewdatabase.github.io/content/03 MHM/Puzzles/Hanzi/女 Daughters.md

 ---
 number: 3
 environment: "[[Chinese Room]]"
+tags:
+ - statue
 ---
 ## Location
-- On the green dragon statue
+- On the green dragon statue on a shelf in Nancy's room